 Federal funding for sensitive and endangered species is generally distributed through grant requests.
 The DWR has received between $200,000 and $13 million annually for research and habitat protection for sensitive and endangered species.
 Other federal agencies, including the Bureau of Reclamation, Forest Service, Bureau of Land Management and Department of Defense, award funds to accomplish their agency goals on a contract basis.

-Dedicated funds: Certain operations, such as Hardware Ranch, generate limited funds to be used only by the DWR.
+Dedicated funds: Certain operations, such as Hardware Ranch WMA, generate limited funds to be used only by the DWR.
 Contributions are also dedicated funds.